jakobhaervig/jakobhaervig.github.io/index.md

 layout: default
 ---

+Hi,
+I am an Associate Professor at Aalborg University.
+My work focuses on fluid dynamics and currently more specifically around heat storage, the dynamics or agglomerating particulate flows and heat exchangers.

+If you are interested in my teaching or research, feel free to browse below or reach out via email.

 # Teaching
 *The following highlights some of my teaching activities.
 They range from traditional semester courses to specialised PhD courses to simple guides and workshops.*